 What to focus on: Check the water status in the tanks (the status indicator is not reliable).
 Check where their switch is.
 Typically, only one tank is connected at a time and when the water runs out you need to switch over to the other full tank.

-A blocked toilet has inconvenienced many a seasoned sailor and I’m sure you’ve heard a few funny stories.
-Don’t forget to explain the functioning of the toilet to the crew as soon as possible.
-A blocked holding tank is not usually covered by insurance.
-If you intend to avoid marinas, warn the crew about the limited capacity of the water tanks.
+YACHTING.COM TIP: A clogged toilet has already made vacation unpleasant for many a seasoned sailor and you've probably heard some funny stories yourself.
+Be sure to explain the workings of the toilet to the crew as soon as possible.
+After all, a clogged faecal tank is a very common reason for forfeiture of the bail.
+If you plan to avoid marinas, also warn the crew about the limited capacity of the water tanks.

 - Refrigerator (in summer the refrigerator is the second most important thing on the boat, after the engine).